The World’s Fastest Indian – Not Where You Would Expect It!

 It’s a great movie.
 If you haven’t seen it, check it out.

-Anyway, one would think that Burt, who died in 1978, would be immortalised in all sorts of statues and paraphanalia and that The World’s Fastest Indian bike would be forever enshrined in some monument somewhere.
+Anyway, one would think that Burt, who died in 1978, would be immortalised in all sorts of statues and paraphernalia and that The World’s Fastest Indian bike would be forever enshrined in some monument somewhere.

-Guess Where The World’s Fastest Indian Is?
+Guess Where The World’s Fastest Indian Motorcycle Is?

-Here are a couple of photographs of the The World’s Fastest Indian bike as it stands today.
+Here are a couple of photographs of the bike as it stands today.

 Check out the tiny seat that Burt would have to squeeze on top of!

-You can enter the E Hayes shop in Invercargill, New Zealand, free of charge to check out the bike for yourself.
+You can enter the E Hayes shop in Invercargill, New Zealand, free of charge to check out the bike for yourself!

 I guess the location is just as unpretentious as old Burt Munro!